AdeshKhandait/ML_lectures_PUSCD/README.md

 # ML_lectures_PUSCD
-This respository consist of an ClassWork of Lecutres in PUCSD in Machine Learning Class
+This respository consist of an ClassWork of Lecutres conducted in PUCSD during Machine Learning Class